 - Remember you get what you pay for.
 Cheap is for dollar stores.

 Phone System & Network Setup – 3-10 days+

 Once you have advised service providers of your move and arranged vendors for any cabling work you may need, you will need your general contractor and IT Company to work together to get everything set up and connected for your opening day.
 Your contractor will have to advise your IT Consultant when it is safe to enter to begin work such as setting up your phone system and user extensions, your server, network, computers and WiFi.
 Depending on the size of your network, your IT Provider may need a full weekend or a full week to complete your setup.
 Be sure to leave enough time before opening day or move in day to allow for your business systems to be setup.

 For construction or moving days, make a schedule and ask vendors to commit to their scheduled work.
 Be sure to include your vendors when making said schedule, and get their input to allow for reasonable but efficient timelines for everything.
 If they tell you it’s 8 hours minimum to install your custom reception desk, don’t try to force it into 6.
 Instead, offer a grace period on top of their estimate of 8 hours.
 Offer them 9 but tell them it’s a firm 9 and get their commitment.

 Check in with them every few hours or at least daily to ensure all is moving along well and that you will be all hooked up for your opening day.

-IT Support On 1st Day Live In Your New Office
+IT Support On 1st Day After Your Office Relocation

 You may also want to consider having your IT support provider on site on opening day to resolve the inevitable quirks that can only be uncovered during a regular work day.
 This way, any hiccups encountered by staff on their first day after major IT and network changes can be immediately addressed.